windoze/Argos/MANUAL.md

 Indexer
 -------

-Indexer can build index from source file.
+Indexer can build or update index from source file.

 Indexer has following command line arguments:

-* `-c|--config`, a config XML file, the format is described in the section 'Config.XML'
+* `-c|--config`, a config XML file, the format is described in the section 'Config.XML'.
+Indexer will try to create a new index if this argument exists, otherwise indexer will try to open an existing index at `--index-dir`.
-* `-d|--index-dir`, the directory to store index, the directory must *not* inexist, or the indexer fails.
+* `-d|--index-dir`, the directory to store index, the directory must *not* exist if there is a config XML specified.
-* `-i|--input-file`, input file name, if it's `-` or missing, indexer reads input data from stdin.
+* `-i|--input-file`, input file name, indexer reads input data from stdin if the file name is `-` or this argument doesn't appear.

 ### Config.XML ###